casepaulina/OpenBootCamp/README.md

 # OpenBootCamp
-Exercises of JavaScript for OpenBootCamp
+First exercise of JavaScript for OpenBootCamp